 If your egress firewall includes a deny rule for 0.0.0.0/0, access to your OpenShift Container Platform API servers is blocked.
-To ensure that pods can continue to access the OpenShift Container Platform API servers, you must include the IP address range that the API servers listen on in your egress firewall rules, as in the following example:
+To ensure that pods can access the OpenShift Container Platform API servers, you must include the built-in join network 100.64.0.0/16 of Open Virtual Network (OVN) to allow access when using node ports together with an EgressFirewall.
+You must also include the IP address range that the API servers listen on in your egress firewall rules, as in the following example: